nathan-osman/gimp-webp/README.md

 ## gimp-webp

-This plugin provides [Gimp](https://developers.google.com/speed/webp/) with the ability to load and export WebP images.
+[ Now part of GIMP should make show up for 2.9.5 or 2.9.6, currently in the gimp git repository (master)] This plugin provides [Gimp](https://developers.google.com/speed/webp/) with the ability to load and export WebP images.
 During export, a dialog is presented that provides access to image quality settings.

 ![Export Dialog](images/gimp-webp.jpg)